apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 3. Volume
 - MountPath will be created if it is not present
 - Mounted file if readonly
+- If config file is changed, you need to restart pod for it to apply new changes
 ```
 apiVersion: v1
 kind: ConfigMap